lynnzYe/asap-dataset/README.md

 # (n)ASAP: the (note-)Aligned Scores And Performances dataset

-(n)ASAP is a dataset of aligned musical scores and performances:
+(n)ASAP is a dataset of aligned musical scores and performances built by extending the [ASAP dataset](https://github.com/fosfrancesco/asap-dataset) with note-level annotations.

 It contains data and annotations in the following domains:
 - Musical scores (both MIDI and MusicXML)
 - Performances (performance MIDI and audio)
 - Performance downbeat, beat, time signature, and key signature annotations.
-- MIDI score beat and downbeat annotations that align to the performance beat and downbeat annotations (= beat alignments).
+- MIDI score beat and downbeat annotations that align to the performance beat and downbeat annotations (= beat alignments)
-- MusicXML score to performance note alignments that align score notes (identified by added note IDs in the musicXML file) to performed notes (= note alignments).
+- MusicXML score to performance note alignments that align score notes (identified by added note IDs in the musicXML file) to performed notes (= note alignments)

 #### Dataset Uses:

 With the variety of annotations and alignments available (n)ASAP is suitable for several MIR tasks.
-The following is a incomplete list to help you navigate the dataset contents:
+The following is an incomplete list to help you navigate the dataset contents:

 - Audio to MIDI transcription (aligned MIDI and audio: see Maestro data)
 - Audio or MIDI beat/downbeat tracking, key and time signature estimation (ASAP annotations per file: see annotations.json and *_annotations.txt files)